 You should thoroughly wash roots before drying them but don’t soak them in water.
 Then cut them into slices and gather them on a string.

 Join whole plants in bunches and dry them hanging on strings with flowers facing down.
 Drying time depends on the climate and weather, and also varies from plant to plant.
 Properly dried plants can break nicely but do not disintegrate into dust.

-You can buy smaller dryers for fruits, vegetables and herbs in the store.
+You can buy smaller dryers for fruits, vegetables, and herbs in the store.
 Carefully monitor the temperature when you use artificial heat.
 The temperature shouldn’t exceed 36° C when drying herbs.
 Roots and bark are dried at a temperature between 50 to 60° C.

-Store dried herbs in tea containers that are tightly closed and protected from light.
+Store it in tea containers that are tightly closed and protected from light.
 The most suitable are colorful glass containers in green.
 You can store it in the closed cardboard and wooden (unpainted) box.
 Put them in a dry and dark place.
 Glue label on the container with the name and year of harvested plants.

 Ungrounded stored herbs will prevent rapid evaporation or oxidation.
 Each drug is stored separately.
 Crush them and prepare tea mixtures in a small amount so it won’t get old.

 How long is loose leaf tea good for?

 You should use tea in one year from storing it.
 When a new season of herbs come you will gather fresh ones.
 It will lose its active substances after one year so it isn’t appropriate for drinking anymore.
 But you can use it in the bath or as a compress.